10.5 Review Completion

 Voluntarily Under-employed/Voluntarily Unemployed.

 When a parent is voluntarily under-employed or voluntarily unemployed (e.g. the parent is purposefully making less income than the parent could make), the income is based upon the actual income, potential income or minimum wage whichever is higher.
-See the District CSP Office Attorney for specific examples of under-employed circumstances as defined by the Wyoming Supreme Court.
+See the District CSP Attorney for specific examples of under-employed circumstances as defined by the Wyoming Supreme Court.

 Minimum Wage.